SpanPanel/SpanPanel-Docs/SPAN_Unique_Key_Compatibility.md

 | **Backup Circuits** | `span_abc123_backup_circuits_power` | Backup circuit total |
 | **Custom Calculation** | `span_abc123_whole_house_efficiency` | User-defined calculation |

-**Implementation Details:**

-- **Provided by**: ha-synthetic-sensors package with SPAN HA Integration configuration
-- **Pattern**: Simplified, no "synthetic" designation
-- **Flexibility**: SPAN HA Integration defines sensor keys based on functionality
-- **Consistency**: Matches simplified naming approach across all sensor types

 ## Sensor Setup Timing and Dependencies

-**Critical Timing Requirements:**
+**Timing Requirements:**

 The SPAN HA Integration must ensure proper setup of the device and unmapped circuits first order to prevent startup errors where synthetic sensors reference unavailable entities.

 **Setup Sequence (v2.1.0+):**

-1. **Device First**: The device must be configured first so that synthetics can look up the device name as sensor prefix
+1. The device must be configured first so that synthetics can look up the device name as sensor prefix
-2. **Native Sensors First**: Create all native sensors (panel-level, unmapped tabs, hardware status) that could be used in synthetic references
+2. Create all native sensors (panel-level, unmapped tabs, hardware status) that could be used in synthetic references
-3. **Add to Home Assistant**: Call `async_add_entities(entities)` to register native sensors
+3. Call `async_add_entities(entities)` to register native sensors
-4. **Synthetic Sensors Last**: Set up synthetic sensors that depend on the now-available device and native sensors
+4. Set up synthetic sensors that depend on the now-available device and native sensors

 **Dependency Hierarchy:**